djchoi1742/Echo_LVH/README.md

 # Echo_LVH
-Differential diagnosis for LVH on echocardiogram
+Differential diagnosis of left ventricular hypertrophy on echocardiography using CNN-LSTM algorithm